-The following chart compares the average time taken for Internet Explorer to successively load a set of popular websites through the local area network from a local server machine.
-Products with lower browse times are considered better performing products in this category.
+The following chart compares the average time taken to transfer a total of 8,501 files over the local network, with a total file size of 5.44GB files, from a local drive on the test machine to a local server.
+The test was performed 5 times, and the average of all 5 runs was taken as the result.
+Products with lower times are considered better performing products in this category.